-Long tails in this case refers to low probability events that can have profound consequences – things like earthquakes, volcanic eruptions, droughts, floods, invasions or epidemics.
-For tribes, clans or nations that may face such an event only once in several generations, their survival depends on collective behaviors that may seem silly or wasteful in the short run, but will allow the group to survive.
-The group needs an overarching mythology or ritualized behavior to carry the practice across the generations.
+Longtails in this case refer to low probability events that can have profound consequences – things like earthquakes, volcanic eruptions, droughts, floods, invasions or epidemics.
+For tribes, clans or nations that may face such an event only once in several generations, their survival depends on collective behaviours that may seem silly or wasteful in the short run but will allow the group to survive.
+The group needs overarching mythology or ritualized behaviour to carry the practice across the generations.

 Rationality as the Tool of Wisdom

-The idea that rationality is only risk managment for humans, measured by survival is an interesting one, and consistent with the grand process of biological and human evolution.
+The idea that rationality is only risk management for humans, measured by survival is an interesting one, and consistent with the grand process of biological and human evolution.
 That which has led to human development and survival is de facto rational.
-But equating rationality with survival merely creates a tautology, and breezily waves away two thousand years of deep philosophizing in the process.
+But equating rationality with survival merely creates a tautology and breezily waves away two thousand years of deep philosophizing in the process.